-Section 50.34, "Contents of applications: technical information," of 10 CFR Part 50, "Licensing of Production and Utilization Facilities," requires, among other things, that each application for a construction permit for a fuel reprocessing plant include sufficient information relative to construction materials to provide reasonable assurance that the final design will conform to the design Tases with adequate margin for safety.
+Section 50.34, "Contents of applications: technical information," of 10 CFR Part 50, "Licensing of Production and Utilization Facilities," requires, among other things, that each application for a construction permit for a fuel reprocessing plant include sufficient information relative to construction materials to provide reasonable assurance that the final design will conform to the design bases with adequate margin for safety.
 Section 50.34 also requires a discussion of how the applicable requirements of Appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," to 10 CFR Part 50 will be satisfied.
 As used in Appendix B, "quality assurance" comprises all those planned and systematic actions necessary to provide adequate confidence that safety-related structures, systems, and components will perform satisfactorily in service.
-Appendix B requires, in part, that measures be established to ensure materials control and control special processes, including welding and heat thating ting and to ensure the performance of reliable programs.
-These special processes must be accomplised by qualified personnel using qualified providures.
+Appendix B requires, in part, that measures be established to ensure materials control and control of special processes, including welding and heat treating and to ensure the performance of reliable testing programs.
+These special processes must be accomplished by qualified personnel using qualified procedures.

-Austenitic stainless steels are widely used in components of fuel reprocessing plants because of their corrosion resistance to the solution encountered.
-However, improper use, fabrication and training could result in corrosion failure of the and initio stainless steel during fabrication or in crivie.
-Mars acceptable practices for controlling the the of a tenitic stainless steels can be followed to avoid integranular and stress corrosion.
-These partices can differ significantly because of insufficient didance toward standardization.
+Austenitic stainless steels are widely used in components of fuel reprocessing plants because of their corrosion resistance to the solutions encountered.
+However, improper use, fabrication, and cleaning could result in corrosion failure of the austenitic stainless steel during fabrication or in service.
+Many acceptable practices for controlling the use of austenitic stainless steels can be followed to avoid intergranular and stress corrosion.
+These practices can differ significantly because of insufficient guidance toward standardization.
 In the interest of standardization, this guide specifies procedures acceptable to the NRC staff for controlling the use and testing of austenitic stainless steels to avoid intergranular corrosion and stress corrosion.
 The procedures